 About Kibo Robot Programming Challenge

-The Kibo Robot Programming Challenge is an educational program in which students solve various problems by programming free-flying robots (Astrobee and Int-Ball) in the International Space Station (ISS).
-The Kibo-RPC will inspire students to develop their educational and professional goals to a higher level.
+Kibo-RPC is an educational program in which students solve various problems by programming free-flying robots (Astrobee and Int-Ball) in the International Space Station (ISS).
+Kibo-RPC will inspire students to develop their educational and professional goals to a higher level.

 This program is hosted by Japan Aerospace Exploration Agency (JAXA) in cooperation with National Aeronautics and Space Administration (NASA).

 The 4th Kibo Robot Programming Challenge (4th Kibo-RPC)

 |May 9, 2023||

 |April 5, 2023|

 Please check the following the 4th Kibo-RPC Special Website